Is there a way to tell how hot my CPU is running?

 Caution: It's possible for your computer to restart if it's not compatible with one or more of the above programs.
 Before running any of the above programs or similar programs make sure to save any open files in case your computer does restart.

 On the hardware side, you can install a temperature probe which attaches to the CPU.
 The other end of the probe attaches to a digital display console, which usually fits into a 3.5" or 5.25" drive bay.
-This console will display the temperature of the CPU.
+This console displays the temperature of the CPU.
 These probes can also be used on video cards and some higher end probes feature multiple probes for monitoring more than one device at a time.
 For example, with enough probes you could monitor the video card, processor, memory, and hard drive.
 In the picture shown to the right is an example of the Aero Cool Touch-2100 that is capable of monitoring up to five different devices and adjusting the speeds of five different fans.

 Finally, there are also infrared temperature guns that are capable of determining the temperature of anything in the computer.
 A temperature gun can be pointed at the CPU heat sink to determine its temperature.
 Keep in mind that using this gun is only going to give you an estimated value since it cannot be directly pointed at the CPU with the heat sink attached.